Dunedin Town Hall: Comparisons and contrasts

 In Australia, apart from Sydney, the Adelaide Town Hall, built between 1863 and 1866 and designed by Edmund Wright and Edward Woods in a Neo-Renaissance style, is another parallel.
 Melbourne Town Hall is one too.
 Built on a corner site between 1870 and 1887 to a Second Empire design of Joseph Reed’s, it was extended in 1900, but a fire in 1925 destroyed much of it, including the main auditorium.
 The Perth Town Hall in Western Australia is another representative of the type, designed by Richard Roach Jewell and built between 1860 and 1870 in a revived Gothic style.
 To a lesser extent so too is the Hobart Town Hall, which has no tower.
 It was designed by Henry Hunter in an Italian classical manner and built between 1864 and 1866.

 In Britain the Leeds Town Hall and Manchester Town Hall are notable comparable examples, while the Sheffield Town Hall is perhaps rather less so.
 Leeds was designed by Cuthbert Brodrick in a Second Empire style and built between 1853 and 1858.
 Manchester was built between 1868 and 1877 to Alfred Waterhouse’s Gothic Revival design.
 Sheffield is later, built between 1890 and 1897 in Jacobethan style, and was designed by E. W. Mountford.

-Among these numerous parallels, the Dunedin Town Hall is distinguished by its completeness of the features which characterise the type and their survival; its relatively large scale, especially considering the size of the city it serves; the unusually long gap between its construction phases; and the aesthetic distinction of some of its features, notably Lawson's Octagon elevation.
-It also forms an excellent townscape with its neighbour across Harrop Street, St. Paul's Cathedral.
+Dunedin Town Hall’s features characterise its relatively large scale, considering the size of the city it serves; the unusually long gap between its construction phases; and the anesthetic Lawson's Octagon elevation.
+It also forms an townscape with its neighbour across Harrop Street, St. Paul's Cathedral.